 What if I don’t want the print directory to be delivered anymore?

 No problem.
-Simply call 1800 008 292 or visit www.directoryselect.com.au to order books or cancel delivery.
+Visit www.directoryselect.com.au to order books or cancel delivery.

 * Results excluded the proportion of respondents who indicated they had not disposed of, recycled or re-used their directories.